aut0maticjack/lazyweb/Vim.md

 ### Stop Using the Arrow Keys

-Pepeatedly pressing the arrow keys to navigate is an anti-pattern.
+Repeatedly pressing the arrow keys to navigate is an anti-pattern.
 To force yourself to learn motions, disable the arrow keys:

 ~~~vim
 " unmap arrow keys